By Dominique Kent , Director of Operations at The Good Care Group

 - Care To Be Different is an online information resource offering practical information on NHS Continuing Healthcare funding and on the assessment process for this funding.

 * A nationally representative survey of adults was commissioned by The Live-In Homecare Information Hub via market research specialist Censuswide during January 2015.
-1,040 over 16 year olds were surveyed.
-The ‘No Place Like Home’ report is available to download for free here.
+1,040 over 16-year-olds were surveyed.

 Dominique Kent is Director of Operations at The Good Care Group, one of the founder members of The Live-in Homecare Information Hub.
 Dominique worked with Shenka to provide live-in care for her parents.